Mar-Issah/Lorem-Ipsum-Text-Generator/README.md

 ### OR

-5. Search for the index.html in the folder and open with browser
+5. Search for the index.html in the folder and open with browser.

 <br>